babasaraki/iandow.github.io/_posts/2017-10-24-Forest_Fires.md

             print "Done..."
 {% endhighlight %}

-Here's the scala code I use to ingest the CSV files and train a kmeans model with Spark libraries:
+Here's the Scala code I use to ingest the CSV files and train a K-Means model with Spark libraries:

 {% highlight scala %}
 import org.apache.spark._